t-data-h/tdh-mgr/README.md

 ===========

-  TDH is a custom hadoop distribution with an initial configuration as a pseudo-distributed node, based entirely on apache versions.
-This project provides a group of scripts for running the environment.
+  TDH is a custom hadoop distribution with an initial configuration as a pseudo-distributed cluster with 1 worker node.
+The distribution is based entirely on direct apache versions.
+This project provides a set of scripts for managing the environment.

 ### Building the Hadoop Distribution